curl/user-survey/Q-rate-pull-requests.md

 Other: yes
 ---

-# How good is the project and its members at pull-requests
+# How good is the curl project and its members at pull-requests

 and changes provided using other means.